Pay it forward: 1999 novel, film and subsequent projects

+Public health and medicine

+Pay it forward has also been used in medicine and public health.
+In this context, a person is offered a free health service (a test or vaccine), then asked if they would like to donate money or non-monetary support to spur subsequent uptake of services.
+Several clinical trials suggest that this approach can increase test uptake.
+More research is needed to understand how this could be scaled up.

 Economic model

 Several firms have adopted the pay it forward approach as an economic model.
 These include Karma Kitchen, where patrons' meals have already been paid for by previous customers, and customers are then encouraged to contribute toward future patrons' meals.
 Heifer Project International pioneered the approach in sustainable development, and it has been utilized by microfinance lenders.
 Some authors advocate the pay it forward approach be utilized as the primary means of economic transaction.

+In 2024, Human Kind Cafe opened in Billericay, Essex.
+A charity 'kindness cafe' with a pay-it-forward model, they offer suggested donations to allow everyone that is able to, to support those in need.

-Experiments and Explanations
+Experiments and explanations

 Several experiments document that individuals pay forward in the sense that they pass on a behavior that they have experienced.

 Individuals who are given more money are, for example, more likely to donate to a stranger.

-Individuals who are assigned easy tasks are more like to assign someone else to an easy tasks.
+Individuals who are assigned easy tasks are more likely to assign someone else to an easy tasks.
 Finally, drivers who experience that others are insisting on their right of way are more likely to insist on their right of way.

 Two explanations for the observed paying-it-forward have been considered.
 Evolutionary biologists and psychologists argue that being helped or harmed leads to an emotional reaction such as gratitude or anger, which in turn trigger the respective behavior.